-"But scurvily, for Charles's face, which was black enough at all times, was blackest of all to us; nor was his brother the Papist more complaisant.
-They had but brought us there that they might dazzle us with their glitter and gewgaws, in order that we might bear a fine report of them back to the west with us.
-There were supple-backed courtiers, and struting nobles, and hussies with their shoulders bare, who should, for all their high birth, have been sent to Bridewell as readily as any poor girl who ever walked at the cart's tail.
-Then there were the gentlemen of the chamber, with cinnamon and plum-colored coats and a brave show of gold-lace and silk and ostrich feather.
-Neighbor Foster and I felt as two crows might do who have wandered among the peacocks.
+'But scurvily, for Charles's face, which was black enough at all times, was blackest of all to us; nor was his brother the Papist more complaisant.
+They had but brought us there that they might dazzle us with their glitter and gee-gaws, in order that we might bear a fine report of them back to the West with us.
+There were supple-backed courtiers, and strutting nobles, and hussies with their shoulders bare, who should for all their high birth have been sent to Bridewell as readily as any poor girl who ever walked at the cart's tail.
+Then there were the gentlemen of the chamber with cinnamon and plum-coloured coats, and a brave show of gold lace and silk and ostrich feather.
+Neighbour Foster and I felt as two crows might do who have wandered among the peacocks.
+1 Note F, Appendix.-Disturbances in the Little Gast House.

 Yet we bare in mind in whose image we were fashioned, and we carried ourselves, I trust, as independent English burghers.
-His grace of Buckingham had his flout at us, and Rochester sneered, and the women simpered; but we stood four-square, my friend and I, discussing, as I well remember, the most precious doctrines of election and reprobation, without giving much heed either to those who mocked us, or to the gamesters upon our left, or to the dancers upon our right.
-So we stood throughout the evening, until, finding that they could get little sport from us, my Lord Clarendon, the Chancellor, gave us the word to retire, which we did at our leisure, after saluting the king and the company."

-"Nay, that I should never have done!" cried the young Puritan, who had listened intently to his elder's narrative.
-"Would it not have been more fitting to have raised up your hands and called down vengeance upon them, as the holy man of old did upon the wicked cities?"
+His Grace of Buckingham had his flout at us, and Rochester sneered, and the women simpered; but we stood four square, my friend and I, discussing, as I well remember, the most precious doctrines of election and reprobation, without giving much heed either to those who mocked us, or to the gamesters upon our left or to the dancers upon our right.
+So we stood throughout the evening, until, finding that they could get little sport from us, my Lord Clarendon, the Chancellor, gave us the word to retire, which we did at our leisure after saluting the King and the company.'
+'Nay, that I should never have done!' cried the young Puritan, who had listened intently to his elder's narrative.
+'Would it not have been more fitting to have raised up your hands and called down vengeance upon them, as the holy man of old did upon the wicked cities?

-"More fitting, quotha?" said the mayor, impatiently.
-"It is most fitting that youth should be silent until its opinion is asked on such matters.
+'More fitting, quotha!' said the Mayor impatiently.
+'It is most fitting that youth should be silent until its opinion is asked on such matters.
 God's wrath comes with leaden feet, but it strikes with iron hands.
 In His own good time He has judged when the cup of these men's iniquities is overflowing.
 It is not for us to instruct Him.
-Curses have, as the wise man said, a habit of coming home to roost.
-Bear that in mind, Master John Derrick, and be not too liberal with them."

-The young apprentice, for such he was, bowed his head sullenly to the rebuke, while the mayor, after a short pause, resumed his story.
+Curses have, as the wise man said, a habit of coming home to roost, Bear that in mind, Master John Derrick, and be not too liberal with them.'
+The young apprentice, for such he was, bowed his head sullenly to the rebuke, whilst the Mayor, after a short pause, resumed his story.